 The Surprising Way to Discover God’s Plan for You

 Growing restless while waiting to know God’s plan for your life?
-Here’s the surprisingly simply way to discover His great plan today.
+Here’s the surprisingly simple way to discover His great plan today.

 We’ve all heard the encouraging promise that “God has a great plan for your life.”
 But what quickly grows discouraging is trying to discern what His plan is!
 While it’s true that God sometimes uncovers His plans in a dramatic way, such as through a vision or a dream, more often than not, God’s plans for each of us are discovered through the lessons of everyday life.